Eventuous/docs/docs/application/command-api.md

 #### Multiple commands for an aggregate

 You can also register multiple commands for the same aggregate type, without a need to provide the aggregate type in the command annotation.
-To do that, use the extension that will create an `ApplicationServiceRouteBuilder`, then register commands using that builder:
+To do that, use the extension that will create an `CommandServiceRouteBuilder`, then register commands using that builder:

 ```csharp
 app